Whimsward/whimswardml/readme.md

 `FIELDTAG::tag-content;` - For example, a Character has a Name.
 This can be designated using `NAME::This-Guy;` A Character may also have a list of Artifacts.
 This reference can be made by `ARTIFACTS::That-Sword.whim,Salamander-Scale.whim;`

 For fields that have tag content including ".whim" the content (comma separated) will prompt the engine to reference that file name in the corresponding directory.

+Fields with tag content that is not a reference to another file will parse the text of that content preserving capitals and converting `-` to a single space.

+Fields with tag content enclosed in 'single quotes' will be parsed as raw strings.
+This is recommended for any longer text content or shorter content that should include the more conventional use of the hyphen character.